grafluxe/git-continuous-integration-workflow/README.md

 This branch is used for testing and preventing conflicts when integrating multiple feature/hotfix branches.

 - This is a long lived branch.
-- It represents testing/staging code.
+- It represents code that has yet to pass QA testing.
   - It may contain partially implemented code.
   - **No** branches should be checked out from here.
   - **No** work should be done on this branch.